nick95129/rahulsom.github.com/resume.md

 technology, and effectively help them bridge the gap between technologies they've used in the past and the ones that they may require for newer projects.

-Recruitment; Lots of experience recruiting and interviewing for various technology roles; interviewed several candidates for Certify and Intelliswift.
+Recruitment; Lots of experience interviewing and testing for various technology roles; interviewed several candidates for Certify and Intelliswift.

 Technology